GeekyHichambel/Funtimepy/SPACE MOBSTER/readme.md

 > - The game has a cute main menu.
 > - The game got a beautiful background and music.
+> - The game also have cute graphics, which pleases the eyes.
+> - Smooth controls with butter-smooth animations
+> - Overall it delivers an endless-fun and addictive experience to the player.
 ## ScreenShots

 <div>